pizzanwings13/KicksClimb/README.md

 - **Steps 51-75 (Hard)**: 40% hazard, 15% multiplier chance
 - **Steps 76-100 (Expert)**: 55% hazard, 10% multiplier chance
 - **Step 100**: 20x multiplier bonus

+## How Claims Work

+1. Player wins or cashes out with a multiplier > 0
+2. Player clicks "Claim Winnings" and signs a message with their wallet
+3. Server verifies the signature and sends KICKS from the house wallet to the player
+4. Transaction is recorded and balance updates

 ## License